 We love to visit Gladewater, just a quick drive north of Tyler on U.S. Highway 271, and only 13 miles west of Longview on Historic U.S. Highway 80 as shown on the map below.

 It's a great place for exploring East Texas history, and is known for its large number of antique stores, antique malls, and festivals.

 The population of Gladewater is 6,134 residents according to the 2020 Federal Census.
-It is assigned telephone Area Code 903, and the Gladewater Post Offices uses Zip Code 75767.
+It is assigned telephone Area Code 903, and the Gladewater Post Office uses Zip Code 75647.

 The City of Gladewater is served by the Gladewater Independent School District.

 Today, it is the Antique Capital of East Texas, and a Texas Main Street and a National Main Street city.

 Communities Around Gladewater